TheraForge/OTFMagicBox/README.md

 ## Health Sensors (Remote Patient Monitoring)

 The **Health Sensors** feature is an educational catalog of HealthKit sensor cards for Remote Patient Monitoring (RPM).
-It features a **Dashboard** that summarizes key metrics and individual cards that visualize detailed data and handle permissions.
+It lists supported metrics, previews recent values, and opens individual cards that visualize detailed data and handle permissions.
 Full documentation for Health Sensors can be found in [HEALTH-SENSORS.md](HEALTH-SENSORS.md).

 Health Sensors also includes a lightweight **CareKit sensor task** flow: from **Schedule → Sensors**, users can add a sensor task by metric and send outcomes from the sensor cards.